 Tens of thousands of wild animals are killed by rodenticides every year.
 Some animals die after directly eating the product, while others die after eating rodents that have consumed the product.
 Predatory birds such as owls and hawks are at extreme risk as a poisoned rodent is an easy and attractive meal.

 The only product that is COMPLETELY safe and will not harm wildlife is the RatX pellets.
 The RatX product works by taking advantage of a unique aspect of rat anatomy: rats cannot vomit.

-The active ingredients in RatX swell up inside the rat and blocks any water from being absorbed through the digestive track.
+The active ingredients in RatX swell up inside the rat and block any water from being absorbed through the digestive tract.
 The rodent dies in a few days from dehydration.